scorpiodiagrams/scorpio_docs/wiki/sidebar.md

 Referencing the parts of a JaTeX formula)
 #Jump( scorpio_spec_reference \Diamond Reference
 # \Diamond Reference
-List of all commands)
+List of all commands used in making diagrams in Scorpio)
 ----
 ### Resources
 #Jump( downloads \Diamond Downloads
 # \Diamond Downloads
-Where to get things from)
+Where to get things from:
+* `Snippets` - Your diagram, as html ready to embed.
+* `Diagram Spec` - The editable text of your diagram
+* `Image` - Just a screenshot of the diagram (not interactive#)
+* `GitHub Repo` - With all the source code
+)
 #Jump( snippet \Diamond Snippet
 # \Diamond Snippet
-Include diagrams using this snippet)
+Include diagrams on your website using this snippet)
 #Jump( community \Diamond Community
 # \Diamond Community
 Discussion groups and support)